 d.
 To participate in the selection of personnel by:

-Nominating candidates for membership on Standing Committees (exclusive of the Faculty Senate and the Senate Committee on Faculty Personnel Policies).
+Nominating candidates for membership on Standing Committees (exclusive of the Faculty Senate and the Senate Subcommittee on Faculty Personnel Policies).

-Recommending, when it considers such action appropriate, persons to be considered for administrative offices other than those of the President and Dean of the College.
+Recommending, when it considers such action appropriate, persons to be considered for administrative offices other than those of the President and Chief Academic Officer and Academic Deans of the University.

-To establish a subcommittee designated the Senate Committee on Faculty Equity. [see section 9.2.3]
+To establish a subcommittee designated the Senate Subcommittee on Faculty Equity. [see section 9.2.3]

-To establish a subcommittee designated the Senate Committee on Faculty Personnel Policies.
+To establish a subcommittee designated the Senate Subcommittee on Faculty Personnel Policies.
 [See section 9.2.4]

-9.2.3.
-A. 4. a.
-2. e.
-The Senate Committee on Faculty Equity.
+9.2.3 The Senate Subcommittee on Faculty Equity

 Membership.
 The Faculty Senate will elect three of its tenured members and two other tenured members of the Faculty to be members of this Committee.
-Each of the upper two academic ranks and both sexes will be represented on the Committee.
-The term of office will be one year, from September to September.
+Senate should seek a gropu that is diverse in regards to race, gender, and rank.
+The term of service will be one year, from September to September.

-Functions.
+Functions and Responsibilities.

 a.
 Appeals.
 The Committee will receive, investigate, and make advisory judgments concerning grievances by Faculty members relating to relevant governmentally required employment standards, leaves, and other matters involving human rights and working conditions of Faculty members.
 In pursuance of this function, the Committee will be guided by the Faculty Constitution and By-Laws and by relevant professional standards and governmental regulations and will utilize the following procedures: